dotnet/core-setup/Documentation/design-docs/COM-activation.md

 * Discover all installed versions of .NET Core.
 * Load the appropriate version of .NET Core for the class if a .NET Core instance is not running, or validate the currently existing .NET Core instance can satisfy the class requirement.
-* Instantiate an instance of the class and return a pointer to an [`IUnknown`](https://docs.microsoft.com/en-us/windows/desktop/api/unknwn/nn-unknwn-iunknown) that represents the newly constructed class.
+* Return an [`IClassFactory`](https://docs.microsoft.com/en-us/windows/desktop/api/unknwnbase/nn-unknwnbase-iclassfactory) implementation that will construct an instance of the .NET class.
 * Support the discrimination of concurrently loaded CLR versions.

 ### Environment Matrix